Research Paper

 spreading all over the world.
 Yet, in the 1991 a decline was detected

-in the prevalence of HIV among the pregnant women in Uganda and actions were taken to
+in the prevalence of HIV among the pregnant women in Uganda Europe .

 Later, in order to combat the spreading pandemic, the new Highly Active